HenrikJoreteg/hjs-webpack/README.md

 Beware that this is all highly opinionated and contains a lot of personal preferences.
 If you want to add or remove major things, feel free to open issues or send PRs, but you may just want to fork it.

 ## Changelog

+- 2.9.0
+  - Allow globs for `clearBeforeBuild`.
+  - Expose webpack `stats` object to context
+  - Expose parsed `package.json` object to `html` function context argument.
+  - Set `out` folder as `contentBase` for the dev server.

 - 2.8.1
   - Fix typo in `examples/just-assets-no-html/README.md`